This document contains information about obtaining relevant search results with the Apache Solr Search module.

 This prevents Solr from

 ensures that searches will only match the exact term:

 elevate.xml - Allows you to force certain items to show up among the

 first results for a specific search.
 To learn more read Configuring the

 For example, modifying this file allows you to always display

-parkingas the first result when website visitors search for phrases like
+parking as the first result when website visitors search for

 For indexing items that are not nodes, the Apache Solr Not a Node module can be useful.

-You can use tools like Google Analytics to track searches and see what your visitors are looking for.
-It might also be worth tracking low-result and no-result searches, which can help you with an editorial strategy to get content into the hands of those visitors.
+You can use various tools to track searches and see what your visitors are looking for.
+Tracking low-result and no-result searches help you with an editorial strategy to put content into the hands of those visitors.